RadioTux: Podcasts

 When RadioTux started, podcasts were not yet known, so it can be considered being one of the first podcasts which came up and which is still existing.

 Single articles and interviews are made available as podcast.
 So current news are instantly available.
 Due to categorisation users can subscribe to the newsfeeds of topics they are interested to and load them directly to MP3 player.
 This compatibility with current mobile playback devices is the reason why the podcast uses the MP3 format.

 Live

 RadioTux often participates at Linux and similar events and reports live.
 Live broadcasts as comprehensive programming have been transmitted from LinuxTag, the Linux World Conference & Expo and the Chemnitzer Linux-Tage.

 On live events RadioTux is being supported by the free radio station Kanal Ratte which provides studio equipment, streaming servers and airtime.
 Several shows are presented by Kanal Ratte staff and transmitted live into their programme which is available via FM, cable and livestream.

 At the Linux World Conference & Expo 2006 in Cologne RadioTux for the first time has been media partner of an event.

 Since November 2006 the weekly show RadioTux@HoRadS is presented at the Hochschulradio Stuttgart on FM and livestream.
 The common topics on Linux and free software were discussed there with studio guests, articles from the RadioTux archive (podcasts, interviews) provide appropriate background information.

+Topics and content

+RadioTux focuses on developments within the Linux and open-source ecosystem, free-software community news and interviews with notable figures such as Mark Shuttleworth, Richard Stallman and Klaus Knopper.

+According to Focus on Linux, it is regarded as the oldest German-language Linux podcast.

+Recognition and impact

+RadioTux has been cited as a long-standing media presence in the German-speaking FOSS ecosystem.

+Its archives comprise hundreds of episodes, many of which are still publicly accessible.